aeszyman/ARTH312/syllabus.md

 * Andreas Petzold, _Romanesque Art_ (New York: Abrams, 1995).
 * Michael Camille, _Gothic Art: Glorious Visions_ (New York: Abrams, 1996).
 #### Sourcebooks:
 You are not required to purchase these sourcebooks.
 They are on reserve at the library.
-The assigned readings from the sourcebooks are available via the library's website.
+The assigned readings from these sourcebooks are available via the library's website.
 * Caecilia Davis-Weyer, _Early Medieval Art, 300-1150: Sources and Documents_ (University of Toronto Press, 1986).
 * Teresa Grace Frisch, _Gothic Art 1140-c.
 1450: Sources and Documents_ (University of Toronto Press, 1987).
 * Mary-Ann Stouck, ed. _Medieval Saints: A Reader_ (University of Toronto Press, 2015).